protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 1. Introduction
 --------------------------------------------------------------------------------

-ETT is based of Comma-Separated Values (CSV, [RFC 4180](http://tools.ietf.org/html/rfc4180)): it stores data in a SOMETHING-Separated Values format and it also  keeps the same escaping rules as CSV.
-However, it allows for arbitrary newline sequences, separator characters and escaping characters.
+ETT extends Comma-Separated Values (CSV, [RFC 4180](http://tools.ietf.org/html/rfc4180)): data is stored in ~~comma~~_something_-separated values and also follows the same escaping rules from RFC 4180.
+However, ETT allows for arbitrary newline sequences, separator characters and escaping characters, that are specified in the file itself.
+Additionally ETT supports schema references and enforces column naming and column typing.

 2. Structure
 --------------------------------------------------------------------------------

-ETT has essencially two sections: a header section and a data section, both CSV compatible.
-The first part of the header, where all CSV parsings settings are defined, is not actually in CSV, but should still be readble by most programs.
+ETT has essentially two sections: a header section and a data section, both CSV compatible.
+The first part of the header, where all CSV parsings settings are defined, is not actually in CSV, but should still be readable by most programs.

 ##2.1 Header